Android 3DS SDK

 Required permissions

 As part of complying with The EMVCo. standard, the Ravelin 3DS SDK collects information about the user device, which helps the ACS to conduct its TRA.
 To do so, the integrator needs to request the user to grant several runtime permissions and set some installation time permissions as well.
 Nonetheless, except for few of them, requesting these permissions is not considered mandatory, and the user may still be able to authenticate without granting them.
-On the other hand, The more device information collected by the SDK, the lower the risk for a user to receive a challenge verdict as the ACS has less uncertainty when making a TRA.
+On the other hand, The more device information collected by the SDK, the lower the risk for a user to fail the authentication as the ACS has less uncertainty when making a TRA.
 In case your app is targeting Android SDK 13 or higher, you may decide to revoke those permissions your app has no longer need for, after finishing the 3DS SDK initialization.
 To revoke permissions you can use the following API revokeSelfPermissionsOnKill(Collection).
 The following tables lists the permissions required by the SDK and may be added to the manifest file:

 Internet